 Expecting Something In Return

-I have a Ph.D. in Conflict Analysis & Resolution, with a concentration in International Peace and Conflict, and I am a National Registry Paramedic with 28 years in emergency services.
+I have a Ph.D. in Conflict Analysis & Resolution, with a concentration in International Peace and Conflict, and I am a National Registry Paramedic with 30 years in emergency services as a provider and educator.
 View all posts by PhDMedic

 This entry was posted on Friday, June 23rd, 2017 at 4:31 pm and tagged with failure, life, logic, love, marriage and posted in Relationships, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.